Audrey Shin

-Audrey Sumin Shin (born in U.S. March 12, 2004) is an American figure skater who currently competes in the pairs discipline with Balázs Nagy.
-Together, they are the 2024 Golden Spin of Zagreb bronze medalists.
+Audrey Sumin Shin (born March 12, 2004) is an American figure skater who currently competes in the pairs discipline.
+With her partner Spencer Howe, she is the 2026 CS John Nicks Pairs Competition and 2026 CS Nebelhorn Trophy silver medalist.

+With former partner Balázs Nagy, she is the 2025 Golden Spin of Zagreb gold medalists.

 As a singles skater, she is the 2020 Skate America bronze medalist, the 2021 CS Lombardia Trophy bronze medalist, and finished fourth at the 2022 Four Continents Championships.
 On the junior level, she is the 2019 U.S. junior silver medalist and finished in the top ten at the 2020 Winter Youth Olympics.

 Personal life

 Shin was born on March 12, 2004, in Smithtown, New York, to parents Eric Shin, a commercial film director from South Korea who studied film in the United States, and Nicole Shin, a second-generation immigrant.
 Shin has a younger sister, Sydney.

 Shin is pursuing a degree in Health Sciences at the University of Colorado Colorado Springs, with aspirations to specialize in sports medicine and traditional Korean (韓方) and Chinese medicine (TCM, 中醫) to support athletes in injury recovery.
-After competing as a singles skater for Team USA for 14 years, she officially transitioned to pair skating in June 2024.